-Parrot Zik review
+Parrot Zik full review

 Parrot’s new Zik headphones are very much designed as companions for its Zikmu speakers.
 Like the Zikmu they boast a stylish design by Philippe Starck, they sound great – and cost a small fortune.